varunsharma/python-urltools/README.md

 * sort query params and remove params without value

 `normalize` uses the functions for splitting and normalization which are descriped below.
-The hostname is not tolowered `normalize_host`.
-It is already done in the `split_host` step before to make splitting of malformed netlocs easy.
+The hostname is not tolowered by `normalize_host`.
+It is already done in the `split_host` step before to make splitting of malformed netlocs easier.

 ### Parse